zextras/tech-doc/source/_includes/_installation/_roles/role-vs.rst

             # dnf install carbonio-videoserver-recorder

-   The video-recording feature is enabled by default, and does not require configuration if installed together with the |vs|.
-However, the following manual command is required if installed at a later point.
+   The following manual command is required if the Video Recorder is installed at a later point.
 Make sure to use the same FQDN (videoserver.example.com) and secret (A_SECRET_PASSWORD) used to configure the |vs|.

    .. hint:: *A_SECRET_PASSWORD* is saved as the value of
       ``api_secret`` in file :file:`/etc/janus/janus.jcfg` (e.g.,